 The other commonly used deployment model is Private Clouds.
-There are lots of discussions for how strict the definition of Private Clouds should be.
-In general a customer’s internally hosted data centre is regarded as a Private Cloud.
+There are lots of discussions on how strict the definition of Private Clouds should be.
+In general, a customer’s internally hosted data centre is regarded as a Private Cloud.
 If we add virtualization and automation, such a setup may very well be regarded as a Private Cloud.

 A professional Cloud vendor may also offer a Private Cloud to their customers by supporting a separate hardware environment in the data centre.
-A Private Cloud is therefore mostly suited for sensitive data, where the customer is dependent on a certain degree of security.
-Private Clouds, to a certain degree, loose the economy of scale compared to a Public Cloud.
+A Private Cloud is therefore most suited for sensitive data, where the customer is dependent on a certain degree of security.
+Private Clouds, to a certain degree, lose the economy of scale compared to a Public Cloud.

 Also read: The value of cloud for business applications.